AntiScam-Squad/pi-hole/README.md

 ![image](https://user-images.githubusercontent.com/66147586/199627204-b65aed9c-6141-405a-a675-586bf4f7aaf2.png)

 ## Do not submit any Tips for this project.

-Not to be used by Child Bounty 11 in any way shape or form!
+## 🚫 Not to be used by Child Bounty 11 in any way, shape, or form! 🚫